jorosafi/inhabitent/README.md

 ### Adventure posts
 ![Home Page Screenshot](images/screenshots/adventure.png)
 Finally, the adventure posts are custom post types (also generated with GenerateWP) that act as a different type of blog post.
 These use the same basic components as the regular blog posts, but the layout is different.
 The layout for these can be found at single-adventure_post_type.php.

-## Installation
-To install this theme locally and make edits, follow these instructions:

-### 1. Download me (don't clone me!)

-Then add me to your `wp-content` directory.

-### 2. Rename the `redstarter-master` directory

-Make sure that the theme directory name is project appropriate!

-### 3. Install the dev dependencies

-Next you'll need to run `npm install` **inside your theme directory** next to install the node modules you'll need for Gulp, etc.

-### 4. Update the proxy in `gulpfile.js`

-Lastly, be sure to update your `gulpfile.js` with the appropriate URL for the Browsersync proxy (so change `localhost[:port-here]/[your-dir-name-here]` to the appropriate localhost URL).